vedderb/vesc_pkg/lib_code_server/README.md

 (rcode-run id tout code)
 ```

 Run code on CAN-device with id.
-A timeout in seconds can be specified in which returns the symbol timeout of the CAN-device does not respond.
+A timeout in seconds can be specified, which makes this function return the symbol timeout if the CAN-device does not respond.
 Note that start-code-server has to be used on the CAN-device for it to respond.
-Also note that a CAN-device can be a client and a server at the same time.
+Also note that the symbol eerror is returned if the code results in an error on the server.

 ### rcode-run-noret